westonea252/KillerHomeLab/HyperV-Nested-Virtualization/README.md

 Parameters that support changes
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
+- Tenant Admin.
+Enter a valid Azure Tenant Admin
+- HyperVSite.
+Enter a valid name for a Hyper-V Site
 - Location1.
 Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
 - Vnet1ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)